nus-oss/cs3281-AY1516S2-website/teams/codebender.md

 * [An interesting JavaScript interview question](http://blog.gisonrg.me/2016/interesting-js-question/): a blog post starting from a JavaScript interview question to share my learning and understanding of some JavaScript features like hoisting, "this" keyword, and scope.
 * [Fix a mysterious travis build failure for a Node application ](http://blog.gisonrg.me/2016/fix-mysterious-travis-build-failure-for-node-application-js/): A blog post about how I investigated and fix an interesting build failure for [Unblock-Youku](https://github.com/Unblocker/Unblock-Youku).
 It's related to Travis, Node and headless browser test.
 [Merged Fix](https://github.com/Unblocker/Unblock-Youku/pull/613) - Week 7, Sat
 * Create my first npm package: [express-github-webhook](https://github.com/Gisonrg/express-github-webhook/), a middleware for Express to help handle Github Webhook events. - Week 7, Sun
+* Implement and test auto blog post update using Github webhook on my blog [ref](https://github.com/Gisonrg/blog-me/commit/a452150c56b453d3f793cfe68231cec46355112d) - Week 8, Sat
+* Write a [blog post](http://blog.gisonrg.me/2016/invalid-javascript-date-in-different-browser/) to share my finding on handling invalid date in different browser - Week 8, Sat
 * Working on a JavaScript project for module [CS4224](https://github.com/Gisonrg/ER-diagram-editor) to build a ER diagram editor.
-* (Ongoing) Wrtiing a blog post to share my findings for Promise vs Callback.